Strompy/practice_challenges/advent_of_code/day_12/day_12_prompt.md

 At the end of these instructions, the ship's Manhattan distance (sum of the absolute values of its east/west position and its north/south position) from its starting position is `17 + 8 = 25`.

 Figure out where the navigation instructions lead. **What is the Manhattan distance between that location and the ship's starting position?**

+# Part Two
+## Solution

+### Rewrite the question in your own words:
+Follow the navigation instructions, then at the end add the absolute values of the positions Only `L` and `R` turn the direction the ship is facing

+### What assumptions will you make about this problem if you cannot ask any more clarifying questions?
+What are your reasons for making those assumptions?
+* can track coordinates instead of north/south east/west, and then add the absolute values.
+That way I don't have to worry about swapping direction when crossing the axis
+* I assume based on a quick search that rotations will not be greater than 270 (nothing beyond a full rotation)
+* I assume units moved could be any size

+### What are your initial thoughts about this problem? (high level design, 2-3 sentences)
+* Track direction, x, and y coordinates
+* north/south movements are x axis
+* east/west are y axis
+* Make rules for each movement

+### How would you identify the elements of this problem?

+- [ ] Searching of Data
+- [ ] Sorting of Data
+- [ ] Pattern Recognition
+- [X] Build/Navigate a Grid
+- [ ] Math
+- [ ] Language API knowledge
+- [ ] Optimization

+### Which data structure(s) do you think you'll use?
+What pros/cons do you see with that choice?
+At the moment I will just be storing integers and strings for the tracking variables.
+Storing the inputs in an array to easily iterate through

+### Write out a few lines of initial pseudocode: (mid-level design, NOT REAL CODE)
+Parse input into array of directions
+Setup tracking variables
+Initial position is 0, initial direction is east

+define method for rotation, using if/else for left and right Rotate number of times degrees divides by 90

+define method for moving coordinates

+iterate through the inputs following instructions

+### Write out any implementation code OR link to repl
+See day_12.rb

+### What is the Big O complexity of your solution?